 How to find the fastest broadband in your area

-To find the fastest broadband in your area, use our site to compare broadband deals.
 It's important to remember that while there are swathes of broadband providers, not all will actually operate where you live.
+Broadband deals in London might not be available elsewhere; there will certainly be available different broadband deals in Northern Ireland, for example.
 That's why you need to put in your postcode first, to avoid wasting precious time.

 Once you've done this, it couldn’t be simpler.
-We'll show you available broadband deals, and to find the fastest broadband, simply sort or filter results by speed to match your preferences.
+Our comparison tool can show you available broadband deals in your area, and to find the fastest broadband, simply sort or filter results by speed to match your preferences.

-It’s worth knowing that, in occasional instances, independent networks have been known to set up in remote areas, installing superfast broadband where big providers have been unable to offer or implement it.
-So, this is something to keep in mind if you live remotely; alternatively, you can visit our rural broadband page to find deals in your location.
+It’s worth knowing that, in occasional instances, independent networks have been known to set up in remote areas, installing broadband where big providers have been unable to offer or implement it.

 In a few select areas of the UK, populations can get Ultra Fibre Optic (UFO) speeds – we’re talking over 1 Gbps.
 Some small, specialist broadband providers can offer this, as well as a handful of the main networks (such as TalkTalk).
 But on the whole, these speeds are a way off yet for most of the UK population.